burnpanck/nRF5-SDK-cmake-llvm/README.md

   such as `ldr r0,=#1234`, but the LLVM integrated assembler does not accept the `=#` syntax as an immediate value.
 The instruction is replaced with two ARM `mov` instructions.
+* `remove-register-keyword.patch`: This follows a patch that has been accepted upstream at CMSIS.
+In C++, the `register` keyword has no effect, was deprecated in C++14 and forbidden in C++17.
+This patch simply removes it.
+* `fix-builtin.patch`: Fixes one place that triggers a warning in clang, and an error in clang++.